 Mario Delitala

-Mario Delitala (1887–1990) was one of the leading Sardinian artists of the twentieth century, best known for his work as an engraver.
-Born in Orani, he captured Sardinia through intense and realistic images, inspired by everyday life, popular traditions, and the island’s rural world.
+Mario Delitala (1887–1990) was one of the leading Sardinian artists of the 20th century, known above all for his work as an engraver.
+Born in Orani, he was able to portray Sardinia through intense and realistic images inspired by everyday life, popular traditions, and the rural world of the island.
 His graphic work, particularly his woodcuts, is distinguished by the expressive power of his lines and his bold use of black and white.
-Delitala’s most important engravings depict collective scenes such as festivals, markets, and traditional activities, including Ballo a Torpè, Mercato paesano, and Cavalleria Galla.
-In these works, the artist combines social awareness and narrative sensitivity, transforming episodes of everyday life into symbolic images of Sardinian identity.
-Known particularly for his portraits and murals, he is often considered the greatest Sardinian engraver, influencing subsequent generations of Sardinian artists who worked after him.
-A fundamental aspect of his artistic legacy is his connection with the University Library of Cagliari, which preserves some of his engravings in the “Anna Marongiu Pernis” Prints Cabinet.
+His most important engravings depict collective scenes such as festivals, markets, and traditional work, including Ballo a Torpè (Dance in Torpè) and Mercato paesano (Village Market).
+In these works, he combines social awareness and narrative sensitivity, transforming episodes of everyday life into symbolic images of Sardinian identity.
+A fundamental aspect of his artistic legacy is his connection with the University Library of Cagliari, which preserves some of his engravings in the ‘Anna Marongiu Pernis’ Prints Cabinet.